Zachary-Levesque/CircuitFlow/README.md

 This project was built around a few clear goals:

-- Make circuit analysis more approachable without reducing it to a toy.
+- Make circuit analysis more approachable.
 - Let users move quickly between code-style circuit definitions and visual editing.
 - Show simulation results in a way that is easy to inspect and modify.
 - Provide useful built-in starter circuits so users can begin from working examples instead of a blank screen.